getssh/Bookstore/README.md

 # 📖 [Book Store] <a name="about-project"></a>

-**[bookstore]** This is a project that allow users to add a book which includes book title and author.
+**[bookstore]** This project is a simple React application that allows users to add new books and authors using a form.
+The app consists of many components.
+Home page displays the form and a list of added books, and components like Book handles the form inputs and submission.
+When the user submits the form, a new book object is created and added to the list of books.
+More over this application can be used to remove and edit books.

 ## 🛠 Built With <a name="built-with"></a>